-Due to the current COVID-19 situation we have delayed the launch of the ABI School Award until January 2021.
-We are pleased to announce you can register your interest now HERE and we will be in contact.
+We are delighted to announce the launch of the ABI Aware School Award, you can register your interest now HERE and we will be in contact.

 The prevalence of ABI is higher than you may originally have thought of; a child can acquire a brain injury as a result of accidents (not just road traffic, but tragic events like near drowning, or assaults), illnesses such as childhood encephalitis, epilepsy or meningitis, tumours, poisoning (including drugs and alcohol), non-accidental injury (“shaken baby”), and of course concussion which is a traumatic head injury and can occasionally cause long lasting difficulties.